EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 This direction is intentional: the newest token ownership event is encountered first, and older events cannot overwrite a newer stored event position.

 A completed repair remains recorded for audit and recovery, while the main worker continues from its own checkpoint.

+### Conviction Cutover Note

+Conviction indexing was added directly to the main v3.5.0 worker path.

+No temporary Conviction repair worker is required while the worker is still in historical backfill.
+Conviction lock rows are expected to appear after the worker completes historical backfill and reaches the post-cutover range during post-backfill catch-up.

 ---